Robert Hanssen: Personal life

 According to USA Today, those who knew the Hanssens described them as a close family.
 They attended Mass weekly and were very active in Opus Dei.
 Hanssen's three sons attended The Heights School in Potomac, Maryland, an all-boys preparatory school.
 His three daughters attended Oakcrest School for Girls in Vienna, Virginia, an independent Roman Catholic school.
 Both schools are associated with Opus Dei.
 Hanssen's wife, Bonnie, retired from teaching theology at Oakcrest in 2020.

 A priest at Oakcrest said Hanssen had regularly attended a 6:30 a.m. daily Mass for over a decade.
-Opus Dei member C. John McCloskey said he also occasionally attended the daily noontime Mass at the Catholic Information Center in downtown Washington.
+Opus Dei member C. John McCloskey said he also occasionally attended the daily noontime Mass at the Catholic Information Center in downtown Washington, D.C..
 After being imprisoned, Hanssen claimed he periodically admitted his espionage to priests in confession.
-He urged fellow Catholics in the FBI to attend Mass more often and denounced the Russians as "godless", even though he had been spying for them.
+He urged fellow Catholics in the FBI to attend Mass more often and denounced the Russians as "godless", even as he was spying for them.

 At Hanssen's suggestion, and without his wife's knowledge, a friend named Jack Hoschouer, a retired Army officer, would sometimes watch the Hanssens having sex through a bedroom window.
 Hanssen then began to videotape his sexual encounters secretly and shared the videotapes with Hoschouer.
-Later, he hid a video camera in the bedroom connected via a closed-circuit television line so that Hoschouer could observe the Hanssens from his guest bedroom.
-He also explicitly described the sexual details of his marriage on Internet chat rooms, giving information sufficient for those who knew them to recognize the couple.
+Later, he hid a video camera in the bedroom connected via a closed-circuit television line so that Hoschouer could observe the Hanssens from the Hanssens' guest bedroom.
+He also explicitly described the sexual details of his marriage in Internet chat rooms, giving information sufficient for those who knew them to recognize the couple.

 Hanssen frequently visited D.C. strip clubs and spent a great deal of time with a Washington stripper named Priscilla Sue Galey.
 She went with Hanssen on visits to Hong Kong and the FBI training facility in Quantico, Virginia.
-Hanssen gave her money, jewels, and a used Mercedes-Benz but ended contact with her before his arrest when she began abusing drugs and doing sex work.
+Hanssen gave her money, jewels, and a used Mercedes-Benz but ended contact with her before his arrest when she began abusing drugs and engaging in prostitution.
 Galey claims that although she offered to have sex with him, Hanssen declined, saying he was trying to convert her to Catholicism.

+Death

+On June 5, 2023, Hanssen was found unresponsive in his prison cell and was pronounced dead after unsuccessful efforts to revive him.
+His autopsy listed the cause of death as colon cancer.